-Unrestricted (CoS) can only be assigned to the migrant/employee already inside the UK.
+An Unrestricted Certificate can only be assigned to the migrant/employee already inside the UK.
 They will be required to take a Resident Labour Market Test (RLMT) if the migrant is already in the UK on a Tier 2 Visa, and they will need to issued with a Certificate of Sponsorship under the change of circumstances category, which is unrestricted COS.

 When the employer applies for a sponsor license, they will be asked to estimate how many Tier 2 and Tier 5 certificates they will need.
 The employer can apply for any number of unrestricted sponsorship certificates, depending upon their business needs.
 However, the employer will need to provide evidence to show that they need the amount of certificates they have asked for.